-FULL TIME AND PART TIME STUDY - ONE TO FIVE DAYS A WEEK
+FULL TIME AND PART TIME STUDY - ONE TO THREE DAYS A WEEK

 Read Below for the Curriculum

 The Scottish School of Classical Art offers a personalized approach to art education, an intensive skill based program in realistic painting and drawing.
 The program aims to equip students with foundational skills to express themselves artistically and prepare them for professional careers in the arts through a three-year curriculum, influenced by the practice and ethos of the old masters.